Brentwood School, Essex: Academic

 The sixth form is for pupils aged 16-18 who are studying for 'A' levels, the International Baccalaureate and BTec Extended Diploma in Sport or Business.
 There are currently c.300 pupils in the sixth form.
-'A' level options include classics, computer science, DT, economics, English literature, history, mathematics and MFL.

 Sport

 Sports offered include Association football, cricket, fencing, gymnastics, hockey, netball, rifle shooting, Rugby football, squash, swimming and tennis.
 School teams have met with some success over the years, for example winning the Essex Schools FA Cup three times in four seasons.
 In netball, the girls' U13 netball team won the 2015/6 national finals to be crowned National Champions.

+In 2008 the school U13 cricket team won the National Schools Cup (Bunbury Cup), to be crowned National Champions, having finished as runners up in 2007.

 The school has a 25-metre indoor swimming-pool and learner pool, a fitness suite, 4 additional squash courts and an indoor rifle range.
 The school is set in 72 acres of grounds and has two playing-fields; one is situated directly on the school site and another, The Heseltines, adjacent to the school.
 These contain football, rugby, cricket and hockey pitches, an all-weather AstroTurf pitch, tennis and netball courts, an athletics track and field, and woods used for cross-country runs.

 Ex-England test cricketer Geraint Jones is the school's cricket coach.

-Drama and music

-The school hosts various theatrical performances and shows.
-In any academic year the theatrical line-up will include a winter/spring play/musical, a sixth-form comedy charity show and a dance show.
-Recent shows have included My Fair Lady and Habeas Corpus, Les Misérables and West Side Story and into the Woods also.
-Every year the school holds inter-house music and drama competitions, often with guest adjudicators.

-The school has a link with Brentwood (Roman Catholic) and Chelmsford (Anglican) cathedrals; a number of pupils and staff sing in the choir of each cathedral.
-The music department has 5 full-time teaching staff and 20 visiting teachers.
-A Sibelius suite is available in the school's music department for student and staff use.
-The School is one of only 14 Steinway Schools in the country, meaning that all performance and practice pianos are Steinways.

-There is a symphony orchestra, brass and string ensembles, a junior choir, a choral society and a barbershop group.
-Recent choral performances have included Belshazzar's Feast (Walton), the Requiems of Mozart, Verdi and Fauré, and Gloria by Poulenc.
-The Brentwood School Big Band, which is now in its 34th year, often performs concerts for charity outside school and tours European every other year.
-The Big Band has released a number of albums, most recently "Music to Drive By" in 2013.

-Model United Nations

-Since 2013, Brentwood has hosted an annual Model United Nations (BREMUN) conference.
-In the past it has been a one-day conference, however since 2015 it lasted for two days.
-Students from schools across the south east attend and it has a capacity of approximately 200 students.